Leading in the Rural Hill Country

 Leading in the Rural Hill Country envisions a healthy and thriving Texas Rural Hill Country through a collaborating network of diverse leaders – both emerging and established.
 To help make this vision a reality, we work to connect leaders in the Texas Rural Hill Country so that we can identify common challenges, share solutions, and pursue opportunities for our region’s future.

 Our programming focuses on convening local leaders to better connect neighbors facing similar challenges across the rural Hill Country with resources and community mentorship opportunities.

-In 2023, the Leading in the Rural Hill Country collaboration is launching a new, traveling series – the Rural Roundup – set to host four events over the course of the year.
-Each event will showcase a different Hill Country community and a unique program, challenge, or lesson learned within.
-Topics will range from local education opportunities to development planning in light of unprecedented growth, from Junction to Leakey.
-The series will conclude in November with a one-day symposium in Leakey, TX.
+In 2023, the Leading in the Rural Hill Country collaboration launched a new, traveling series – the Rural Roundup which hosted four events over the course of the year.
+Each event showcased a different Hill Country community and a unique program, challenge, or lesson learned within.
+Topics ranged from local education opportunities to development planning in light of unprecedented growth, from Junction to Leakey.
+The series concluded in November with a one-day symposium in Leakey, TX.

 Join the Facebook Group

 Become part of the conversation – join our Facebook Group and stay in the loop on what’s happening in your part of the Hill Country!
 Click the button below to join or visit: https://www.facebook.com/groups/leadinginthereuralhillcountry/